 Having presided at the inaugural meeting of Cumann na mBan (1914), espousing its subordinate role in relation to the Irish Volunteers, she left the organisation soon afterwards because of her support for recruitment to the British army during the world war.
-A close friend of Roger Casement (qv), in 1916 along with Col. Maurice Moore (qv) she gathered a petition that sought a reprieve of his death sentence.
-She was a member of a committee of women which negotiated unsuccessfully with IRA leaders to avoid civil war in 1922, and was heavily defeated as an independent candidate for the NUI constituency in the general elections of 1923 and June 1927; in 1937 she was actively involved in the NUWGA's campaign against the constitution, seeking deletion of articles perceived as discriminating against women.
+A close friend of Roger Casement (qv), in 1916 along with Colonel Maurice Moore (qv) she gathered a petition that sought a reprieve of his death sentence.
+She was a member of a committee of women which negotiated unsuccessfully with Irish Republican Army (IRA) leaders to avoid civil war in 1922, and was heavily defeated as an independent candidate for the National University of Ireland (NUI) constituency in the general elections of 1923 and June 1927; in 1937 she was actively involved in the NUWGA's campaign against the constitution, seeking deletion of articles perceived as discriminating against women.